gatsbyjs/gatsby/docs/blog/2020-02-11 - How Impossible Foods Used Gatsby + Airtable to build a Store Locator Map /index.md

 Fonnegra lists a whole host of usability challenges when building a store locator experience:

 > "How do you navigate usually?
 Do you search for addresses?
 For places?
 For zipcodes?
 For cities?
 For locations?
 What does the map pin stands for?
 Where are you?
 How do you identify the place you want to go?
 Is the distance useful for you?
 Does seeing the actual path help?
 Or is it the distance that's helping you?
-Is a list of places more useful for you than the actual map?
+Is a list of places more useful for you than the actual map?"

 > “We had a lot of questions to start with,” Fonnegra said, “but zero answers."

 ## Iterating Towards the Right Answer

-For Fonegra and Impossible Foods, the way out was through: "The only great way to start answering those questions was releasing a nice experience for the people."
+For Fonnegra and Impossible Foods, the way out was through: "The only great way to start answering those questions was releasing a nice experience for the people."

 That meant building a rich application, with a whole host of technologies, i.e., **React** and **Gatsby** on the front-end, plus **Mapbox** for visualization; **Airtable** to enter store location data, **Elastic** for natural language search and geolocation filtering.